WHY I HATE CENSORSHIP

 If Donaldson had revealed General Eisenhower’s [Supreme Allied Commander] plans for invading Europe, before the event, he would have exceeded his “Free Press” rights because he would have committed treason by giving Hitler and his armed forces substantial “aid and comfort” by telling them the Allies will invade on X date at Y place.
 By so reporting to the public, there would be at least “two witnesses” to his “overt act” of him giving Nazis “aid and comfort” in the guise of him exercising his “Free Press” right.

-I doubt if the men tasked to participate in the invasion, or their loved ones back in the
+I doubt if the men tasked to participate in the invasion, or their loved ones, would agree with Donaldson that his “Free Press” rights extend as far as he claims.

 This conflict of views between Donaldson and myself is an example of how the public market place of ideas works best when it is allowed to function unfettered, with absolute minimal interference, especially by government officials.